 Following the last year’s tradition, I am releasing the first version of the Malaysia Horse Calendar for the year 2020.
-Why I say it is the first version is because at this moment I cannot finalize on the school holidays as the official release of the schedule have yet to be issued by the government (Ministry of Education specifically).
+Why I say it is the first version is because at this moment I cannot finalize on the school holidays as the official release of the schedule have yet to be issued by the government (Ministry of Education specifically) The Ministry of Education had released the School holidays calendar.

 Therefore, at interim, I release the first version of Malaysian Horse Calendar pending the issuance of the official schedule by the government for ease reference by you.
 Kindly take note that there is no school holidays yet in the calendar.